vegaprotocol/specs/protocol/0000-fund_accounts.md

 ## Depositing assets into a fund account

 Any public key (that's listed as allowed to make deposits if such list is specified) can deposit funds into the fund account.
 The first deposit from each key must meet the limit: `fund.minInitialDepositQuantumMultiple` times the quantum of the asset that the fund uses.
-Desposited funds go into the `unallocated` account of the fund - it's the special account type that is not used by the margining system, funds need to be moved to the `general` account by the fund manager before they can be use to place orders or submit liquidity provision transactions.
+Deposited funds go into the `unallocated` account of the fund - it's the special account type that is not used by the margining system, funds need to be moved to the `general` account by the fund manager before they can be use to place orders or submit liquidity provision transactions.

 If fund account has the maximum total deposit limit specified then a deposit is only allowed if it doesn't bring the deposit total over that limit.